Gardner–Webb Runnin' Bulldogs wrestling

 The Gardner–Webb Runnin' Bulldogs Wrestling team represents Gardner–Webb University of Boiling Springs, North Carolina.
+The team head coach is Daniel Elliott.
 The Runnin' Bulldogs are full members of the non-wrestling Big South Conference, with the wrestling team competing as an associate member of the Southern Conference (SoCon).

 History

 The Gardner–Webb wrestling program started in 1989–90 season, by Coach Richard Wince.
 Wince headed the program from 1989–2007, and again from 2009–2012.
 During Wince's tenure, the Bulldogs had two wrestlers earn All-America honors at the NCAA Division II championships.

 In 2000, Runnin' Bulldogs All-American wrestler James Short, became the first Gardner-Webb student athlete to compete at the U.S. Olympic trials, competing in Greco-Roman wrestling.

 In 2001, Gardner–Webb transitioned to NCAA Division I. In 2012, as the program joined the Southern Conference, Wince was succeeded by his associate head coach and former Gardner–Webb wrestler, Daniel Elliott.
 In 2015, Elliott was named the SoCon Co-Coach of the Year.

-In 2016, the Runnin’ Bulldogs qualified three wrestlers for the NCAA Championships and won a share of the regular season SoCon title.
+In 2016, the Runnin’ Bulldogs qualified three wrestlers for the NCAA Championships and won a share of the regular season SoCon Conference Championship.